UCF/Athena-Framework/docs/getting-started/install.md

 ---
 layout: docs
-title: Getting Started
+title: Installation
-subtitle: Installation instructions and a basic setup guide for Athena.
+description: Download Bootstrap's compiled CSS and JavaScript, source code, or include it with your favorite package manager.
+group: getting-started
 ---

-## Installation

 Installing the Athena Framework is as simple as adding the CSS and JS files to your project.

 ___

+## Contents

+* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## Minified Files